Kaos-Industries/ffmpeg-scripts/README.md

 TODO:

-Test ffmpeg-concat-with-outro.sh still works
+Add cropping and colorspace detection to video-from-image and convert-9/16 Test ffmpeg-concat-with-outro.sh still works
 Add comments to crossfade-one-input.sh
-Improve formatting to add spacing and make more readable Generate outro in FFmpeg
+Generate outro in FFmpeg